Gunasekaran-Annamalai/Reading-and-Writing-in-a-file-using-CPP/README.md

 # Reading-and-Writing-in-a-file-using-CPP
-easiest way of storing and retrieving data from the file
+easiest way of storing data into a file and retrieving data from the file